Summary Inca Jungle Trail to Machu Picchu 3 days / 2 nights

 Is the Inca Jungle Trek difficult?
 Do I need to be fit?

 Yes, you must be moderately fit and exercise regularly to do this trek!
 Your first day will be spent bike-riding downhill on the road; the second day will involve several kilometers of walking over “Andean flat” terrain.In preparation, try walking ten kms per day or go to a fitness club in the months leading up to the trek.
 It is also important to be well acclimatised to the altitude.
-Try to spend at least three or four days in Cusco (3350m/11,047ft) prior to starting the Salkantay trek to Machu Picchu.
+Try to spend at least two or three days in Cusco (3350m/11,047ft) prior to starting the trek to Machu Picchu.

 Renewal or change passport number?